rhjaf/lab/TREX-setup.md

 ```bash
 ./t-rex-64 --stl --dump-interfaces
 ```
-Run trex server in the background in another tab:
+Run trex server in the background in another tab (You can also use `-c 6` to specify cores):
 ```bash
 ./t-rex-64 -i
 ```